AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 - C's turnaround time = `14s - 5s = 9s`
 - Mean turnaround time = `(8s + 10s + 9s) / 3 = 9s`

+{% aside %}
-> **Note**: When we look at specific examples of scheduling algorithms, as we did here, you'll see a precise number listed under "CPU time" in the accompanying table.
+  **Note**: When we look at specific examples of scheduling algorithms, as we did here, you'll see a precise number listed under "CPU time" in the accompanying table.
 In practice, the best we can do is to predict how much time a process is going to use; we can't know a process's expected CPU time for certain.
+{% endaside %}

 ### Shortest Job First (NP), aka Shortest Job Next